 “My aunt got a call from the Commander saying Mo tried to stop the shooter,” cousin Ashley Williams said.
 “By him trying to stop the shooter, he jeopardized his life, but he actually saved others.
 There could’ve been more deaths if he didn’t take that act of faith.”

 It’s no surprise to his high school principal.

 “When his mother told me that, I was not shocked at all.
 I could see him trying to save others, jumping in front of a gunman to save others,” Savage said.
 “Just always there for anybody, anybody else, anybody who needed him.”

 Savage said she checked Haitham’s Facebook page and noticed dozens of messages from others praising him.

 Savage said grief counselors will be available at Lakewood High School Monday.
 She said the school may hold a candlelight vigil to remember Haitham.

-“I don’t even want to think about it,” she said when asked about returning to school Monday after learning about the graduate’s death.
+“I don’t even want to think about it,” Savage said, when ask about returning to school Monday after learning about the graduate’s death.
 “Mohammed was a great student.
 He’s gonna be missed.
 It’s a tremendous loss for our community.”

 - Live Game Updates: Tampa Bay Buccaneers host Carolina Panthers in home opener at Raymond James Stadium

 - Buccaneers open season at home without fans

 - Oldest living Marine celebrates her 107th birthday